rymane/katacoda/python-project/step1.md

 We begin by setting up a simple python project.
 We will implement binary search for demonstration purposes.

-## Create the github folder
+## Implement python code
+Start by making a folder to place the project in.

 `mkdir search && cd search`{{execute}}

-## Implement python code
-Let's create a file with the code of binary search
+Now, let's create a file with the code of binary search.

+*Click copy to editor to create the file.*
 <pre class="file" data-filename="search/binarySearch.py" data-target="replace">
 # implementation from https://www.geeksforgeeks.org/binary-search/